Margaret Cho On Asians Behaving Badly

 Cho: I think it is good for comedy.
 It makes you a better comedian, it makes you more thoughtful about what you're going to say, and how you're going to be received, and also where it's coming from.
 People get really mad about it, but I think it's actually good for the art form.
 Any time there's a repression in the society, there's a real renaissance that follows.

-Refinery29: What sort of advice would you give to Asian-Americans who feel like they don't fit in anywhere?
+Refinery29: What sort of advice would you give to Asian Americans who feel like they don't fit in anywhere?

 Cho: It's good to not fit in because you are unique, and you're special.
 And to create something different and new starts with that feeling of being an outsider.
 Outsider art is the best art.
 Whatever you do, if you're coming in from the outside, it's the best.

-Asian-Americans have been uniquely scrutinized in this pandemic year: Our elders are being targeted, our small businesses are closing, and geopolitical games between America and other Asian countries have threatened the safety and wellbeing of the diaspora.
-These events cast light on a fact about our Asian-Americanness that’s rarely reckoned with: Within our overarching identity group are separate, isolated communities that rarely interact.
+Asian Americans have been uniquely scrutinized in this pandemic year: Our elders are being targeted, our small businesses are closing, and geopolitical games between America and other Asian countries have threatened the safety and wellbeing of the diaspora.
+These events cast light on a fact about our Asian Americanness that’s rarely reckoned with: Within our overarching identity group are separate, isolated communities that rarely interact.
 Our fragmentation is our weakness.
 This year’s Not Your Token Asian interrogates who among us benefit at the expense of others, and how part of demanding justice for ourselves means demanding justice for each other.

 Advertisement